japila-books/apache-spark-internals/docs/storage/BlockManager.md

 For `Some(iter)`, `getOrElseUpdate` returns an iterator of `T` values.

-NOTE: `getOrElseUpdate` is used exclusively when `RDD` is requested to xref:rdd:RDD.adoc#getOrCompute[get or compute an RDD partition] (for a `RDDBlockId` with a RDD ID and a partition index).
+NOTE: `getOrElseUpdate` is used exclusively when `RDD` is requested to rdd:RDD.md#getOrCompute[get or compute an RDD partition] (for a `RDDBlockId` with a RDD ID and a partition index).

 == [[doPutIterator]] doPutIterator Internal Method